TomSpencerLondon/coder-craftsman/src/pages/2020-04-17-post-twenty-five/index.md

 title: "Dependency Inversion Principle"
 author: "Tom Spencer"
 ---
+#The Dependency Inversion Principle#

 This is the final piece in a series of five blogs on the SOLID Design Principles.
-Read about the fourth principle, the Interface Segregation Principle here [title](https://www.example.com)
+Read about the fourth principle, the [Interface Segregation Principle](https://crafter-coder.xyz/post-twenty-four)

 The **Dependency Inversion Principle** (DIP), is primarily concerned with decoupling software modules.
 It states that one should "depend upon abstractions, [not] concretions."